Kernel-Based Testing for Single-Cell Differential Analysis: Materials and Methods

 \subsection{Reversion data}

 Details on the experiment and on the data can be found in the original paper \cite{zreika_evidence_2022}.
 The kernel-based testing framework was performed on the $\log(x+1)$ normalized RT-qPCR data and on the Pearson residuals of the 2000 most variable genes of the scRNA-Seq data obtained through the R package \texttt{sctransform} \cite{hafemeister_normalization_2019}.
-The truncation parameter of the global comparisons ($t=10$ for both technologies) was chosen to be large enough for the discriminant analysis to capture enough of the multivariate information and to maximize the discriminant ratio.
-The truncation parameter retained for univariate testing ($t=4$) was chosen according to the simulation study.
+For both datasets, we corrected for the batch effect in the feature space.
+The gene clusters were computed on the data after correcting for the batch effect in the input space.
+The truncation parameter of the global comparisons ($T=10$ for both technologies) was chosen to be large enough for the discriminant analysis to capture enough of the multivariate information and to maximize the discriminant ratio.
+The truncation parameter retained for univariate testing ($T=4$) was chosen according to the simulation study.